Coronavirus COVID-19 FAQ

 We have the tools, technology, capacity and security measures in place to support the electricity and water requirements of our customers.

-Why is the Ouellette Office Building closed?
+Why are ENWIN's business offices closed to the public?
 How can I get help from ENWIN’s Customer Service Centre?

-ENWIN is asking the public to refrain from visiting the business office at 787 Ouellette Avenue, as part of our effort to help curb the impact of COVID-19.
-The ENWIN Customer Service Call Centre can be reached at 519-255-2727 and will continue to serve customers, as usual during business hours, with the exception of personal visits to the office, which have been curtailed for the duration of the high-risk pandemic period.
+ENWIN is asking the public to refrain from visiting our locations, as part of our effort to help curb the impact of COVID-19.
+The ENWIN Customer Service Call Centre can be reached at 519-255-2727 or through email at email@example.com and will continue to serve customers, as usual during business hours, with the exception of personal visits to the office, which have been curtailed for the duration of the high-risk pandemic period.

 What account services are available to me that I can access from home?